-Want to take the train in Delhi?
+Want to take the train for transportation in Delhi?
 It's one of the cheapest and most convenient ways of getting around the city.
 Here's what you need to know about train travel on Delhi's Metro train network.

 Overview of the Delhi Metro